 Pigeon Roost Farm

 Fall is when Pigeon Roost Farm in Hebron shines with all things pumpkin.
-Most pumpkins are brought in from the field and displayed in a full array making it easy for young children to choose their favorite or stand by one bigger than they are for a picture.
-Pigeon Roost Farm hosts pumpkin festivals throughout October and has an entire Pumpkin Fun Center with a corn maze, play areas for kids, food and wagon rides.
+Most pumpkins are brought in from the field and displayed in a full array making it easy for young children to choose their favorite.
+Pigeon Roost Farm hosts pumpkin festivals throughout October and has an entire Pumpkin Fun Center with a corn maze, play areas for kids, animals, food and wagon rides.

 Lynd Fruit Farm

-The Lynd Fruit Farm in Pataskala has provided pumpkin patch memories for families for generations and is one of the best in Central Ohio.
-Pick some apples from the orchard while you are there and stock up on fresh produce and homemade salsa from the farm market on-site.
+The Lynd Fruit Farm in Pataskala has provided pumpkin patch memories for families for generations.
+Pick some apples and stock up on fresh produce and homemade salsa from the on-site farm market while the kids ride the barrel train or clamber through the bounce house obstacle course.

 Hidden Creek Farms